-Helenium amarum is a Annual up to 0.60 metres tall.
+Helenium amarum is an annual plant that can grow up to 0.60 metres tall.

 All parts of the plant contain the glycoside gudaldin and can cause toxic symptoms in grazing animals.
 Cows that have eaten even a small amount of the plant produce extremely bitter, distasteful milk, whilst honey from the flowers is said to be bitter[

 Eastern N. America - New York to Florida - west to Kansas and Texas.